Dzyanino/Portfolio/src/skills.md

 * `MySQL` `MariaDB`

-> MySQL is Oracle's paid DBMS, and MariaDB it's forked and free version.
+> MySQL is one of Oracle's paid DBMS, and MariaDB it's forked and free version.

 ## Virtualization tools